Study Abroad for a Month, a Semester, or More While Attending Salem College

 Each January between two and four travel courses are offered, led by faculty in a variety of disciplines for one to three weeks.
 Previous topics and destinations have included “Conservation and Ecotourism in Costa Rica,” “Explore Ireland and Spirituality,” and immersion in the culture and language of wide-ranging destinations including Italy, Austria, Argentina, and Mexico.
 Courses are announced each spring for the following January Term.

-Students who wish to study abroad through a different program of study should contact the coordinator of study abroad, Katharine Blackwell.
+Students who wish to study abroad through a different program of study should visit the study abroad microsite or contact the coordinator of study abroad.

 All study abroad programs must be approved in advance by the Dean’s office.
 Students applying to study abroad must be in good academic standing.